Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     ### Static methods

     `create_from_dict(data_property_struct: Dict[str, Any]) ‑> knowledge.base.ontology.DataProperty`
-    :   Create data property from dictionary.
+    :   Create a data property from a dictionary.

         Parameters
         ----------